Docomate-ai/.github/profile/README.md

 #### Any pivots, brainstorms, or breakthroughs during hacking

 - Initially, I wanted to only focus on generating README files from a GitHub repo link.
 However, during the hackathon, I realized that understanding someone else’s codebase is a much bigger problem for beginners.
-This led to a major pivot—I decided to implement a chat interface where users could talk with the codebase to understand it better.
+This led to a major pivot—I decided to implement a chat interface where users could **chat with the codebase** to understand it better.

 - While experimenting with MongoDB’s vector search capabilities, I discovered that it didn’t suit my specific data structure.
 This unexpected limitation forced me to brainstorm an alternative.
 After extensive research and testing, I ended up building a custom cosine similarity search algorithm, which actually performed better in my use case.